RSIP-Vision/medio/README.md

     `itk.ctype('unsigned short') == itk.US`
   - `fallback_only=True`: *bool*<br>
-    If True, the pixel type is automatically found and if failed then `pixel_type` is used (`pixel_type` must be not None in this case).<br>
+    If True, the pixel type is automatically found and if failed then `pixel_type` is used (`pixel_type` must not be None in this case).<br>
     Note: if `itk.imread(input_path)` fails, using `fallback_only=True` will result in a slightly inferior performance.
-If you know what is pixel-type of the image, you can set it with `pixel_type` and use `fallback_only=False`.
+If you know what is pixel-type of the image beforehand, you can set it with `pixel_type` and use `fallback_only=False`.
+  - `series=None`: *str, int or None*<br>
+    If `input_path` is a directory that contains multiple dicom series, selecting a specific one is possible with the `series` argument.
+It can be the exact series instance UID (str), an int between 0 and n-1, where n is the number of series in the directory, or None.<br>
+    If `series` is None and there are multiple series in the directory, a detailed error message is raised.

 - 'pydicom' backend
   - `globber='*'`: *str*<br>
-    Relevant for a directory - glob pattern for selecting the series files (all files by default).
+    Relevant for a directory - glob pattern for selecting the series files (all the files in the directory by default).
   - `allow_default_affine=False`: *bool*<br>
-    Relevant for multiframe dicom file - if True and the dicom miss some physical tags for the affine calculation, use a default affine value.
+    Relevant for a multiframe dicom file - if True and the dicom misses some physical tags for the affine calculation, use a default affine value.
+  - `series=None`: *str, int or None*<br>
+    The counterpart of `series` in itk backend, see the explanation above.

 ### save_img
 `medio.save_img(filename, np_image, metadata, use_original_ornt=True, backend=None, dtype=None,
 channels_axis=None, mkdir=False, parents=False, **kwargs)`
 - `filename`: *path-like*<br>
-  The file to be saved.
+  The file to be saved, including the format suffix.
 - `np_image`: *numpy.ndarray*<br>
   The image array.
 - `metadata`: *medio.MetaData*<br>
-  The corresponding metadata.
+  The corresponding metadata, from `medio.read_img` for example.
+In the absence of a known metadata, a default one can be constructed with `medio.MetaData(np.eye(4))`.

 Optional parameters:
 - `use_original_ornt`: *bool*<br>